dannyweeks/dannyweeks.com/source/_posts/2016-03-28-if-its-bad-stop-watching.md

 featured_image: winter-is-coming-apparently.jpg
 ---

-As the season approaches where TV return to our screens it has made me think about what I am excited to watch and what has become more of a chore.
+As the season approaches where TV returns to our screens it has made me think about what I am excited to watch and what has become more of a chore.

 <!--more-->